×

 Cloud and data expenditure

-Spending related to cloud computing and data can be included in R&D tax relief claims from 1 April 2023 – a change that was particularly beneficial for businesses working in the tech and media sectors.
+Since 1 April 2023, spending related to cloud computing and data can be included in R&D tax relief claims.
+This change has been particularly beneficial for businesses in the tech and media sectors.

-For example, businesses that pay licence fees to rent cloud computer space or pay for data in the context of R&D will be able to incorporate these costs into their claims.
+For example, businesses that pay licence fees to rent cloud computer space or pay for data in the context of R&D are able to incorporate these costs into their claims.

 Cash refund cap